How to Bulk Enable or Disable WooCommerce Backorders

 clear woocommerce stock in bulk

-Third, enable or disable WooCommerce backorders in bulk
+Step 3: Enable or disable WooCommerce backorders in bulk

-Open the Bulk Edit tool.
+Open the Bulk Edit tool again.

 enable or disable WooCommerce backorders in bulk